mibaratto/projeto-intro-web/README.md

 # Web Development Introduction Project

 This is the introductory project to the fundamentals of Web development.
-The goal is to build a stylized page, with **list** and **search** using DOM manipulation, Javascript, HTHM/CSS
+The goal is to build a stylized page, with **list** and **search** using DOM manipulation, Javascript, HTHM and CSS.

 # Main concepts for this project